lenilsonjr/TeaBot/README.md

 rake telegram:bot:poller
 ```

-# Deploying a new bot
+# :rocket: Deploying a new bot

 This project uses Capistrano for deployment.
 ```